TRAVEL WRITING 101 by Barbara Noe Kennedy

 Duration: 120 minutes

 In two short hours, a veteran travel journalist will share the ins and outs of travel writing, from what exactly travel writing is to the different types of travel stories to how to write a great story.
-We’ll also look the different markets, and how to write a killer pitch.
+We’ll also look at the different markets, and how to write a killer pitch.
 By the end of class, you should have an arsenal of knowledge to start pitching and writing your own travel stories.
 For an extra (optional) fee, you can have your own pitch critiqued by the instructor within two weeks of the class.